11th Aug 2021 | Wyndham Championship

 We look at the trends of past winners of the Wyndham Championship, this week’s PGA Tour event.

-There is some respite for those arriving in Greensboro straight from the PGA Championship.
-Sedgefield Country Club ranks as one of the easiest par-70 courses on tour with an average winning score of 17-under.
+Sedgefield Country Club ranks as one of the easiest par-70 courses on tour with an average winning score of 20 under over the past five years.
 With greens in regulation easy to find the Wyndham Championship often boils down to a putting competition.

 Top-60 for strokes gained putting

 With plenty of birdies available, the best putters usually come to the fore; 2011 champion Webb Simpson ranked second for putts per GIR.
-Five of the last eight winners ranked inside the top-60 on tour for strokes gained putting - the best measure of prowess with the flat stick.
+Seven of the last 11 winners ranked inside the top-60 on tour for strokes gained putting - the best measure of prowess with the flat stick.

 Top-60 for birdie average

-In a low scoring event you have got to make birdies and six of the last eight winners ranked inside the top-60 on tour for birdie average.
+In a low scoring event you have got to make birdies and seven of the last 11 winners ranked inside the top-60 on tour for birdie average.

 Top-70 for birdie or better conversion

 A combination of the first two trends.
-If you need a low score you’ve got to convert your birdie opportunities and seven of the last eight winners ranked inside the top-60 on tour for this metric.
+If you need a low score you’ve got to convert your birdie opportunities and 8 of the last 11 winners ranked inside the top-70 on tour for this metric.

 Top-70 for scoring average